Model Inversion Attacks

 NIST's 2025 adversarial machine learning taxonomy treats model inversion as part of the privacy-attack landscape, alongside membership inference, data reconstruction, and related techniques.
 The taxonomy matters because model inversion is not only a research curiosity.
 It belongs in the same risk register as poisoning, evasion, model extraction, and prompt-based attacks.

 Generative AI changes the surface but not the privacy logic.
 A language, image, speech, or multimodal model may expose memorized or statistically reconstructed information through generated outputs, embeddings, retrieved neighbors, debugging traces, or repeated queries.
-The USENIX Security 2021 paper on extracting training data from large language models is technically a training-data extraction paper, not a model inversion paper, but it shows the same governance concern: trained models can leak information through interaction.
+USENIX Security papers on extracting training data from large language models and diffusion models are technically training-data extraction papers, not pure model inversion papers, but they show the same governance concern: trained models can leak information through interaction.

 Governance and Safety